lallyx/lallyx.github.io/README.md

 Given the impossibility to use the above mentioned languages, I decided to take on this challenge and learn how to access a relevant amount of data in a different way.
 I had no knowledge on XML parsing prior this challenge, so I have studied and learned how the file structure works, the Javascript methods to be used, along with the cons and pros of choosing XML over JSON.
+I've chosen it because I found it challenging and useful to dive deeper with my JS knowledge as well.
-I've learned what has been used in this project on w3school-->
+I've learned what has been used in this project on w3school <a href="http://www.w3schools.com/xml/">here</a>

 The actual print/loading/search speed across all the data confirms that, for this challenge, an XML file is more than capable of handling an acceptable timeline.